 Choosing a network connection for the Steam Link App

-The Steam Link App can use Wi-Fi or Ethernet to steam from a Steam client.
+The Steam Link App can use Wi-Fi or Ethernet to stream from a Steam client.
 The Raspberry Pi can have a dynamic or static IP address assigned to it.

 Most of the consulted resources recommend that an Ethernet connection is used to connect both the Raspberry Pi and the Steam client computer to the local network.

-A wireless network (i.e. Wi-Fi) is prone to random disconnections and are generally slower than wired connections.
+A wireless network (i.e. Wi-Fi) is prone to random disconnections and is generally slower than wired connections.
 In the case where only a Wi-Fi connection is available, the following recommendations can be made:

 - If supported, use the 5GHz band instead of the 2.4GHz band